-- On April 11, 2021, the Competition Court accepted the motion and granted a temporary permit to a restrictive arrangement between the Company and Masav, effective until January 31, 2022, subject to the terms and conditions in the motion. - In accordance with the conditions set forth in the temporary permit, the companies work to appoint separate CEOs for the companies and began separating management functions.
+- According to the terms of the temporary permit, it was determined that by June 30, 2021, two separate CEOs would be appointed for each of the two companies; and the companies would submit to the Commissioner an outline for the activity of each of them by December 31, 2021.
+That outline will differentiate between services, activities or assets that require cooperation in the short term and those that also that require such cooperation in the long term.
+The outline also needs to elaborate the means that would be taken to mitigate competitive concerns resulting from such continued cooperation in the long run.
+According to the outline, all affiliations highlighted by the Bank of Israel need to be separated by February 28, 2022, including separation of the function managing the development of technology applications.
+Additionally, the outline needs to address additional affiliations that are not covered by the BoI outline, including infrastructure, computer systems and shared offices. - On April 11, 2021, the Competition Court accepted the motion and granted a temporary permit to a restrictive arrangement between the Company and Masav, effective until January 31, 2022, subject to the terms and conditions in the motion. - In accordance with the conditions set forth in the temporary permit, the companies work to appoint separate CEOs for the companies and began separating management functions.
 Accordingly, on May 3, 2021, the Company's Board of Directors decided to appoint Mr. Eitan Lev Tov as the Company's CEO.
 Mr. Lev Tov replaced the Company's CEO, Mr. Moshe Wolf, whose term as CEO ended at the end of June 2021. - As stated, in accordance with the terms of the temporary permit, until December 2021, the Company and Masav are required to present an outline for each of the companies' activities when the outline distinguishes between services, activities or assets in which short-term participation is required and those that require long term cooperation while providing an explanation of what measures will be taken to alleviate the competitive concerns from the continued long-term cooperation.
 In view of the regulators' requirement, the Company and Masav are required, inter alia, to separate the shared offices.
-In view of the aforesaid, the companies' managements reached agreements in principle, including compensation for the leaving party for leasehold improvements and furniture, which the parties bore in equal parts in accordance with the charging agreement.
-As of the report publication date, the companies are working to settle the separation of the offices in the agreement but have not yet reached agreements on the subject. - The Company and Masav worked to implement the remaining conditions in accordance with the schedules set forth in the temporary permit, including, working with the Bank of Israel and the Competition Authority to approve the separation outline and obtain approval for the extension of the temporary permit. - On February 27, 2022, the Company and Masa submitted an application for approval of a restrictive arrangement on conditions with the consent of the Commissioner to the Competition Court.
-The Commissioner and the companies requested the court to approve in the conditions attached as an appendix to their application (the "conditions") the restrictive arrangement between the companies submitted for the court's approval on May 10, 2020, until December 31, 2029.
+In view of the aforesaid, the companies' managements reached agreements in principle, including remuneration for the leaving party for leasehold improvements and furniture, which the parties bore in equal parts in accordance with the charging agreement.
+As of the report publication date, the companies are working to settle the separation of the offices in the agreement but have not yet reached agreements on the subject. - The Company and Masav worked to implement the remaining conditions in accordance with the schedules set forth in the temporary permit, including, working with the Bank of Israel and the Competition Authority to approve the separation outline and obtain approval for the extension of the temporary permit. - On February 27, 2022, the Company and Masav submitted an application for approval of a restrictive arrangement on conditions with the consent of the Commissioner to the Competition Court. - The Commissioner and the companies requested the court to approve in the conditions attached as an appendix to their application the restrictive arrangement between the companies submitted for the court's approval on May 10, 2020, until December 31, 2029 (the separation outline).